robertfloria/mentoriq-account-deletion.github.io/README.md

-# Account & Personal Data Deletion Request – MentorIQ
+# Account & Personal Data Deletion Request – MentoIQ

-If you wish to permanently delete your MentorIQ account and associated personal data, you may:
+If you wish to permanently delete your MentoIQ account and associated personal data, you may:

 1. Use the in‑app account deletion option (if available in Settings).
-2. Email us directly at: **mento.iq@gmail.com** (recommended subject: **“MentorIQ Account Deletion Request”**).
+2. Email us directly at: **mento.iq@gmail.com** (recommended subject: **“MentoIQ Account Deletion Request”**).
 3. Copy, complete, and send the form below via email.

 > Note: Once processed, deletion is irreversible.
 Certain limited data may be retained temporarily only where required by law (e.g. fraud prevention, taxation, security logs) and then purged automatically.